 To conclude, the management of student housing public-private partnerships by third-party managers, and universities alike, are essential for the success of all student housing projects.
 While there are key operational and contractual characteristics that will be the same at each location, each management arrangement is unique.

-SCOTT M. HELFRICH, D.Ed. is currently the Director of Housing & Residential Programs at Millersville University and the owner of Student Life Consultants.
+SCOTT M. HELFRICH, D.Ed. is currently the Director of Housing & Residential Programs at Millersville University and the pricipal owner of Helfrich Advisory Services, LLC.
 Dr. Helfrich is a nationally recognized thought leader on the management of student housing public-private partnerships.
 He served as a faculty member at the 2018 ACUHO-I Senior Housing Officers Institute in Pittsburgh, PA, presenting on the topic of P3s with Brailsford & Dunlavey.
-You can read more of Dr. Helfrich’s content at www.studentlifeguru.com.
+You can read more of Dr. Helfrich’s content at www.scottmhelfrich.com/blog.